-Add the flour, spices, and baking soda to the bowl and mix.
+Next, add the flour, spices, and baking soda to the bowl and mix.
 Be sure to scrape the sides of the bowl as you go.

 Unless you have a Kitchen Aid type mixer, you will have to finish mixing by hand or every bit of the batter will stick to your beaters–speaking from experience – wink, wink because it is a thick batter.

-Roll the dough into 1-1/2-inch balls, roll in some sugar, and set on the cookie sheet.
+Roll into cookie dough balls about 1-1/2-inches around, roll in some sugar, and set on the cookie sheet.

 This recipe makes a lot of cookies, so I broke out three cookie sheets.
 Two of them are stoneware and the other is a metal pan with a silicone mat.

 I have to admit, I really like the way the stoneware cooks.

 The cookies have a tendency to burn on the silicone mat faster than the stoneware.
 I think the stoneware cooks things more evenly.
 Just my take on things.

 If you use a silicone mat, bake the cookies for about 11 minutes.